Fauzi Bowo

 Fauzi Bowo (born 10 April 1949) is an Indonesian politician and diplomat who was the Indonesian Ambassador to Germany from 2013 to 2018.
 He was the governor of Jakarta between 2007 and 2012 and previously served as deputy governor from 2002 to 2007 under Sutiyoso's governorship.

-He has worked for the Jakarta municipal administration since 1977 and was once a treasurer of the Golkar organization from 1992 to 1997.
-On 9 August 2007, he was elected governor of Jakarta for the 2007–2012 term, beating his only rival Adang Daradjatun 57.9% to 42.1% in the first ever election for the post.
+He has worked for the Jakarta municipal administration since 1977 and was once a treasurer of the Golkar political party from 1992 to 1997.
+On 9 August 2007, he was elected governor of Jakarta for the 2007–2012 term, defeating his only rival Adang Daradjatun 57.9% to 42.1% in the first ever election for the post.
 He was inaugurated on 7 October 2007.
-Having run for a second term as governor in the 2012 gubernatorial election, he was defeated on 20 September 2012 after a second-round runoff by Joko Widodo.
+Seeking a second term as governor in the 2012 gubernatorial election, he was defeated by Joko Widodo on 20 September 2012 after a second-round runoff.

-Background and education
+Early life

 Fauzi Bowo, known as "Foke" to many Jakartans, was born in Jakarta to a wealthy landowning family.
 His father, Djohari bin Adiputro, was a Javanese from Malang, East Java while his mother, Nuraini binti Abdul Manaf, was an ethnic Betawi from Jakarta.
 After completing his high school education at the Canisius College in Jakarta, Fauzi studied at the architecture faculty at the University of Indonesia from 1967 to 1969.
 There, he was involved in the Indonesian Students Action Front (KAMI), an organization established to counter the communist-influenced Indonesian Student Union.
-In 1969, he won a scholarship to study in West Germany, where he was a student of town planning at the Technical University at Brunswick, graduating in 1977.
+In 1969, he won a scholarship to study in West Germany, where he was a student of town planning at TU Braunschweig, graduating in 1977.
 While in Germany he was active in the Indonesian Students Association.
 In 2000, he completed a doctoral degree Doktor Ingenieur from University of Kaiserslautern, Germany.